 If you want to go running but aren’t sure of the area, FastZACH is an app that you programme with how many miles you want to run and the type of route you want (scenic/quiet/busy/downtown etc) and it will plot a route and give you turn by turn directions as you are running (it does require membership but you can cancel at any time and it has routes all over the world).

 If cooking isn’t an option, take a look on TripAdvisor and see if there are any restaurants locally that focus on healthy eating.
-Depending on where you are you could have a lot of choice… or none at all but it’s worth a look and if you aren’t having any luck, ask the hotel/colleagues who live locally to see if there are any little places that aren’t online.
+Depending on where you are you could have a lot of choices… or none at all but it’s worth investigating and asking the hotel or colleagues who live locally where they would recommend.